swissquote/crafty/README.md

 Each tool is fine-tuned to give the best and to follow Swissquote's Guidelines and best practices for Frontend development.

-Many aspects of **Crafty** are configurable and updates are painless.
+Most aspects of **Crafty** are configurable and updates are painless.

 [More on Why](https://swissquote.github.io/crafty/Why.html)